You can only stay lost for so long…

 Me and Hanky J, Bim thought, closing his eyes against the sun at last.
 We don’t need no stinking lunch breaks.

 He’d just calmed down again after his close call with temptation when he heard the unmistakable four-cylinder whine of Hanky J’s ancient Ford Escort.
-As soon as the engine died, the door popped open and just as quickly slammed shut.
+As soon as the engine died, a door popped open and just as quickly slammed shut.

 “Unbelievable.
 In the pool.
 You’re really doing this, Bim?”